jdreese79/PiInTheSky/README.md

 April 19th- progress on code

-April 26th- progress on code... however long this takes
+April 26th- progress on code... however long this takes (final step for code: make it headless/ starts on its own at startup)

 May 3rd-